Brothel gunman on run: Auckland strip club boss 2nd person on shielding shooter charge

 However, the charges indicate police are looking for a male shooter.

-A police spokesperson said there were no new developments in the case.
+A police spokesperson said there were no other developments in the case.